Toronto Maple Leafs National Historic Event

-In November 1932, the Toronto Maple Leafs played their first game in Maple Leaf Gardens, and with the “kid line” of Charlie Conacher, Joe Primeau, and Busher Jackson, went on to win their first franchise Stanley Cup that season.
-The team won ten more between 1942 and 1967.
-The popular Francis Michael “King” Clancy arrived from the financially troubled Ottawa Senators in the 1920s, and other star players included Howie Meeker and Red Kelly.
-In the 1940s, goaltender Turk Broda and players Syl Apps and Ted Kennedy delighted fans, and in the 1960s, coach Punch Imlach led a team dominated by Frank Mahovlich, Johnny Bower, Dave Keon, Tim Horton, and Bobby Baun.
-They won four Stanley Cups (1962, 1963, 1964, and 1967).
-Since the NHL expansion in 1967, and the controversial rule of Harold Ballard, the Leafs have not yet won another Cup.
-Still, this has not deterred the loyalty of Leaf's fan base.
-The team is a financial success with a past that evokes an inspiring story of survival, and it appeals to the firmly held conviction among Canadian hockey fans that hockey is Canada's game.
+In November 1932, the Toronto Maple Leafs played their first game in Maple Leaf Gardens, and with the ‘kid line’ of Charlie Conacher, Joe Primeau and Busher Jackson, went on to win the Stanley Cup that season.
+The team won ten more championships: in 1942, 1945, 1947, 1948, 1949, 1951, 1962, 1963, 1964, and 1967, bringing the total number of Stanley Cup wins for Toronto’s NHL team to 13.
+In the 1940s, goaltender Turk Broda and players Syl Apps and Ted Kennedy delighted fans with their on-ice success, and in the 1960s, coach Punch Imlach led a team dominated by Frank Mahovlich, Johnny Bower, Dave Keon, Tim Horton, and Bobby Baun.
+Today, the Leafs’ fan base remains fiercely loyal to their team.